gadso001/gadso001/README.md

 # Brief Temporary Introduction
 - 👋 Hi, I’m @gadso001
-- 👀 I’m interested in ... a variety of disciplines
+- 👀 I’m interested in ... a variety of disciplines, but I am very passionated about health
-- 🌱 I’m currently learning ... a variety of disciplines
+- 🌱 I’m currently on track to be learning artificial intelligence...
 - 💞️ I’m looking to collaborate on ... a variety of disciplines
 - 📫 How to reach me ... you can follow me on here or message me on facebook.com/legacyic